1. What is the difference between a Dietitian and a Nutritionist?

-We generally prefer to arrange a follow-up appointment 2 – 4 weeks after your initial appointment in order to review your progress, answer any questions that you may have & keep you motivated.
+We generally prefer to arrange a follow-up appointment 2 – 4 weeks after your initial appointment in order to review your progress, answer any questions that you may have and keep you motivated.
 Some people prefer to attend on a weekly basis, while others would rather an appointment every 6 weeks or so, or you may simply want some basic information which can be obtained in a total of one or two sessions.
 The choice is yours.

 9. Do you have a cancellation policy?